Former Montana O-lineman, Butte High grad Dylan Cook makes Pittsburgh Steelers roster

 Toure has undergone a transformative offseason that has turned heads in Green Bay.
 He had appeared in 11 games and made two starts last season as a rookie.
 He caught five passes for 82 yards and one touchdown that year.
 He had been drafted by Green Bay in the seventh round in 2021.

-In other news, former Griz linebacker Patrick O'Connell was waived by the Seattle Seahawks on Tuesday.
+In other news, former Griz linebacker Patrick O'Connell signed with the Seattle Seahawks' practice squad on Wednesday, according to Brady Henderson, the Seahawks reporter for ESPN's NFL Nation.
+O'Connell was waived from Seattle's active roster on Tuesday.
 The Kalispell native and Glacier grad had totaled 18 tackles across three preseason games this month.
 He had signed with Seattle as an undrafted free agent in May.
 The Seahawks kept 10 linebackers on their active roster.

 Ex-Griz receiver/returner Malik Flowers was waived by the Seahawks on Sunday.
 He had been signed five days earlier on Aug.
 22. He had initially signed with the New Orleans Saints in May as an undrafted free agent.
 Seattle kept six receivers on its roster.